EmanueleDeRossi1/Thesis-PEFT/paper summaries/prefix tuning.md

 Compared prefix-tuning against BART

 When trained on full datasets, prefix-tuning and fine-tuning obtain similar results for table-to-text.
-In the summarization task, prefix tuning perform slighly worse. (u should put some numbers in here)

-In low-data settings, instead, prefix-tuning outperforms fine-tuning on both tasks, and extrapolates better to tables (for table-to-text) and articles (for summarization) with unseen topics (put some numbers)
+In the summarization task, prefix tuning perform slighly worse.
+On low-data settings, instead, prefix-tuning outperforms fine-tuning on both tasks, and extrapolates better to tables (for table-to-text) and articles (for summarization) with unseen topics

 ## Results: